renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

 This will take a little while but will recompile needed gems.
 When in doubt, do that after a system upgrade.

 I had issues in the past with gems that Mastodon uses which have native extensions and are being installed straight from git, namely `posix-spawn` and `http_parser.rb`.
 They were not reinstalled with `bundle pristine` and I had to manually rebuild them.
-To do that, find where they are installed doing:
+This seems to fixed in the most recent rvm, but in case you need to do that, find where they are installed doing:

 ```
 bundle show posix-spawn